 These are just a few tips on how to improve your content marketing strategy.
 If you follow these tips, you'll be well on your way to success.

-Off-page SEO is the process of optimizing your website for the search engines by building links to your website.
+Off-page SEO is the process of optimizing your website for search engines by building links to your website.
 Links are an important ranking factor for search engines, so the more links you have pointing to your website, the higher your website will rank in the search results.

 There are a number of ways to build links to your website.
 Some of the most popular methods include guest blogging, directory submissions, and social bookmarking.